BenDol/jOTServer/README.md

 =========

 Java Open Tibia server implementation made using SQL database for storage, AspectJ, JUnit, Apache MINA, StripesFramework, and Maven.
 This project was forked from [John David (Jiddo)](http://www.jiddo.net/index.php/projects/tool-library-projects/79-jotserver)

+## Compilation ##

+In order to compile the project, ensure that Maven is installed on your system.
+Then, from the jotserver/server folder, run: mvn assembly:assembly

+That should produce a runnable jar file at: jotserver/server/target/server-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+In order to run the server, run the runnable jar file with the current working directory being jotserver/server.

+The web interface is located in the jotserver/web folder and can be run or deployed separately.